Tennessee grocery store attack: 'He kept on shooting'

 “I was walking back towards the floral department and I heard a gunshot,” she said.
 “It sounded like it was coming from the deli.
 And I ran out the front door and they had already shot the front door.”

-Lane briefed reporters at the scene afterward, calling it a sad day for his department.
+Lane called it a sad day for his department in his initial briefing with reporters.

-“I've been involved in this for 34 years and I’ve never seen anything like it," he said.
+“I've been involved in this for 34 years and I’ve never seen anything like it," he said Thursday afternoon.

 He added that investigators were seeking to piece together how the shooting unfolded, adding, “It’s going to take a little bit before we know what happened.”